Michal Cotler-Wunsh

-Biography
+Early life and education

 Cotler-Wunsh was born in Jerusalem; her mother Ariela Ze'evi was secretary of Gahal and Likud during Menachem Begin's leadership.
-When she was eight years old, her family moved to Montreal after her mother married a Canadian, Irwin Cotler.
-After leaving high school, she returned to Israel to enrol at the Hebrew University of Jerusalem.
+When she was eight years old, her family moved to Montreal after her mother married Canadian lawyer, politician and human rights activist Irwin Cotler.
+After graduating high school, she enrolled for a gap year at the Hebrew University of Jerusalem.
 A year later she began her national service in the Israel Defense Forces, training new recruits.
-She returned to the Hebrew University to complete a law degree, after which she began working at the Ministry of Justice.
-After 13 years in Israel, Cotler-Wunsh moved back to Canada, where she earned a master's degree at McGill University and taught at the university.
+She returned to the Hebrew University to earn a law degree, after which she worked at the Ministry of Justice.
+After 13 years in Israel Cotler-Wunsh moved back to Canada, where she earned a master's degree at McGill University and taught at the university.
+Her PhD research focused on freedom of speech on university campuses, tracking the effects of (attempted) regulation of speech.
 A decade after leaving Israel, she and her family returned.

+Career

+Prior to becoming a member of the Knesset, Cotler-Wunsch served as Director of International Relations at IDC Herzliya.
+She was a research fellow at the International Institute for Counter-Terrorism at IDC Herzliya and a board member of several non profit organizations, including Tzav Pius, an NGO dedicated to connecting Israelis along the secular-religious spectrum.
+She previously served as a scholar-in-residence for the Jewish Federations of North America, Strategy & Policy advisor to Nefesh B'Nefesh, Director of International External Relations at the IDC Herzliya and was a PhD candidate in the Human Rights under Pressure - Ethics, Law and Politics program at the Hebrew University of Jerusalem and the Freie Universität of Berlin.